afpineda/NuS-NimBLE-Serial/README.md

 > `NimBLEDevice::getAdvertising()->setName(DEVICE_NAME);`

 - You must also call `<object>.start()` **after** all BLE initialization is complete.
-- Just one object can use the Nordic UART Service.
+- By default, just one object can use the Nordic UART Service.
   For example, this code **fails** at run time:

   ```c++
   void setup() {